csc495-vr-f2022/creating-virtual-environments/README.md

 ## License

-Material for [CSCI 5619 Fall 2020](https://canvas.umn.edu/courses/194179) by [Evan Suma Rosenberg](https://illusioneering.umn.edu/) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Material for [CSC 495 Virtual Reality Fall 2020](https://github.com/csc495-vr-f2022/) by [Regis Kopper](https://regiskopper.com/) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 The intent of choosing CC BY-NC-SA 4.0 is to allow individuals and instructors at non-profit entities to use this content.
 This includes not-for-profit schools (K-12 and post-secondary).
 For-profit entities (or people creating courses for those sites) may not use this content without permission (this includes, but is not limited to, for-profit schools and universities and commercial education sites such as Coursera, Udacity, LinkedIn Learning, and other similar sites).